smaurice101/readthedocs/docs/source/tmlbuilds.rst

       'localsearchtermfolderinterval': '60', # This is the number of seconds between reading the localsearchtermfolder.
 For example, if 60,
                                            # The files will be read every 60 seconds - and searchterms will be updated
       'rememberpastwindows' : '500', # Past windows to remember
-      'patternscorethreshold' : '30', # check for the number of patterns for the items in searchterms }
+      'patternwindowthreshold' : '30', # check for the number of patterns for the items in searchterms 'rtmsscorethreshold': '0.8',  # RTMS score threshold i.e. '0.8'
+      'rtmsscorethresholdtopic': '',   # All rtms score greater than rtmsscorethreshold will be streamed to this topic 'attackscorethreshold': '0.8',   # Attack score threshold i.e. '0.8'
+      'attackscorethresholdtopic': '',   # All attack score greater than attackscorethreshold will be streamed to this topic 'patternscorethreshold': '0.8',   # Pattern score threshold i.e. '0.8'
+      'patternscorethresholdtopic': '',   # All pattern score greater thn patternscorethreshold will be streamed to this topic

+    }

     ######################################## DO NOT MODIFY BELOW #############################################